dresswithpockets/MilkCanvas/docs/readme.md

 ## Bookmark

-> !bookmark - Flags the current timestamp in the stream and saves it.
+> Flags the current timestamp in the stream and saves it.
 >
 > ```
 > Usage: !bookmark (description)